xullnn/ls_pull_over_push/130/answers.md

 - answer
   - the key is knowing the difference between `&arg` and `arg` when defining a method
-  - bare `arg` in the argument list means this method explicitly requires 1 argument or say one object
+  - bare `arg` in the argument list means this method explicitly **requires** 1 argument or say one object
-  - `&arg` doesn't mean that, it means this method will capture the potentially passed in block, convert it into a proc, and assign that proc to `arg`, and block is not an object, so this method doesn't accept any object as its argument.
+  - `&arg` doesn't mean that, it means this method will capture the potentially passed in block, convert it into a proc, and assign that proc to `arg`, however, block is not an object, so this method doesn't accept any object as its argument.

   - so accordingly
     - `#2` is wrong on syntactic level, inside the method definition we use `arg` without `&` to call out the captured-then-converted proc.